rhino-project/rhino-project/gems/rhino_core/guides/resources.md

 #### Rhino::Resource::ActiveRecordExtension

-> An Active Record resource implementation that exposes all attributes of the model and validatations
+> An Active Record resource implementation that exposes all attributes of the model (including relations) and validations

 #### Rhino::Resource::ActiveStorage